Psychological Pricing Strategy Advantages and Disadvantages 🖼️

 Behind each advertisement, promotion, discount, and deal out there, there is a corresponding psychological pricing strategy that businesses use.
 Business owners and marketers certainly deal with the process of pricing their products or services.
 However, many businesses still struggle with this process because they don’t have enough experience with what and how to charge people for their work even though they understand their customer’s needs.

 Below are some common psychological pricing strategies that businesses can use in pricing their products and services:

 For sure you’re familiar with sale signs like “Big sale today only” or “One-day sale only” offering “BOGO or 50% discount”.
 There’s always a sense of urgency on these sale offerings which happens every weekend anyway in some stores.

 These “one-day-only” sale signs are called artificial time constraints.
 The restrictions act as a driving factor for customers to spend.
 Customers are more likely to buy now rather than next week if they know that the offer is only temporary.
-Definitely, customers don’t want to miss out on such an obvious good deal.
+Definitely, customers don’t want to miss out on such an obviously good deal.
 Thus, they purchase the product on impulse to avoid the feeling of regret or missing out.

-For example, there’s a 50% off and a 12-hour only coupon offer for a $1,000 winter coat to $500, surely, you will rush to the store to buy it.
+For example, there’s a 50% off and a 12-hour-only coupon offer for a $1,000 winter coat to $500, surely, you will rush to the store to buy it.

 What’s the psychological reason?
-The $1000 is the anchor price that psychologically forces you to make the purchase because you’re getting a huge deal at the $500 price point.
+The $1000 is the anchor price that psychologically forces you to purchase because you’re getting a huge deal at the $500 price point.
 In addition, the restriction on the promotion (limiting the time of the offer) drives you into buying it quickly.
 Admittedly though, these limited sales never truly end.

 The 99 pricing (Charm pricing)